 Step 2: Decide Where You Want to Train

 Not all gyms are created equal and finding the right, comfortable location for your workouts is important.
 Maybe you prefer family-friendly gyms with more functional equipment, or maybe you prefer traditional weightlifting gyms without the glitz and the glamour.
-Whatever your preference, finding the right location will make you feel more comfortable and encouraged to train.
+Whatever your preference, finding the right location will make you feel more comfortable and encouraged you to train.

 Step 3: Research Potential Personal Trainers